Rather than take the bus from Nice, walk the beautiful coastal path to the town of Villefranche sur Mer.

 Villefranche is definitely a touristy town.
 We had lunch at one of the many cafes here, where I also had the spiciest plate of tear-jerker Arrabiata pasta.
 On account of my melted brain, I totally forgot to note the name of the place and I apologise, but it’s on the same street as the Sunday flea market, opposite a small cathedral. #itriedmybest

 The beach at Villefranche sur Mer was a lot more compact, so it looked more crowded than the beaches in Nice.
-The sand here comprised of finer pebbles than the ones in Nice, so it’s a lot less painful to walk on.
-That said… I think I might still prefer the beaches at Nice only because it’s a longer stretch, and therefore has a lot more breathing room. #personalspaceadvocate
+Compared to the beach in Nice, the sand here comprised of finer pebbles.
+It was a lot more pleasant to walk on.
+That said, I think I might still prefer the beaches at Nice only because it’s a longer stretch.
+I like having a lot more breathing room. #personalspaceadvocate

 We parked ourselves at the only beach bar there.
-You have the option of renting a lounge chair and umbrella from the bar, but it was about 20 Euros a pop.
+You have the option of renting a lounge chair and umbrella from the bar for about 20 Euros.
 We just took a table on the sand, ordered a drink, and stripped to our bikinis with a book in hand.
 Worked just as well.

-I think we were there for a little over an hour, before leaving to catch the scheduled bus back to Nice… Except we never got on the damn bus because it was full.
-It was a Bus 100 that came from Monaco, so everyone else is heading back to Nice as well.
-We ended taking the train, which was on the other end of the Old Town, and I suggest you just do the same as well.
+I think we were there for a little over an hour before leaving to catch the scheduled bus back to Nice.
+Except we never got on the damn bus because it was full.
+It was a Bus 100 that came from Monaco, so everyone else was heading back to Nice as well.